iacopoerpichini/passiveThermostatNotifier/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+### About

-This project provided a new interface for notifications using the idea of Ubiquitous Computing in smart home system.
+This project provides a new interface for notifications using the idea of Ubiquitous Computing in smart home system.
-It’s realized with a Micro Controller with a Wi-fi module onboard, it’s designed for all type of sensor and show the notification in passive way with a RGB Wi-Fi bulb.
+It is realized with a Micro Controller with a Wi-fi module onboard, it is designed for all type of sensor and show the notification in passive way with a RGB Wi-Fi bulb.
 In this case the bulb is related to a temperature sensor and the notification are about how much cold or hotter the house is.
 The thermostat system it is built using low-cost components and Open Source platformsto make it reproduced by everyone.

 In this project are developed a physical device and an interface via a Telegram bot.
 ### Directories Layout

 ```bash